Nerd Prescribed

 What add-ons drive up website costs?

-The most common additions are copywriting (€2,000), technical SEO setup (€1,500), and a booking system (€6,000).
+The most common additions: copywriting (€2,000), technical SEO setup (€1,500), booking system (€6,000).
 E-commerce adds €10,000.
-You do not need all of these at launch — start with what your business requires right now.
+You don't need all of these at launch — start with what your business actually requires right now.

 What hidden website costs do most people miss?

-The most common surprises are copywriting, SEO setup, ongoing maintenance, business email (Google Workspace costs €6/month), and — for DIY builders — the months of time spent building something that still does not convert.
+Copywriting, SEO setup, ongoing maintenance, business email (Google Workspace is €6/month per user), and — for DIY builders — the months of unbillable time spent building something that still doesn't convert.

 How long does it take to build a professional business website?